tomjoht/learnapidoc/_docs/metrics_and_measurement/docapis_metrics_and_measurement.md

 last-modified: 2021-02-06
 ---

 Metrics and measurement addresses ways to measure API documentation quality and how to track your progress on improvement.
-You can use both the quality checklist here to review essential components of documentation and decide how your API docs stack up.
+You can use the quality checklist here to review essential components of documentation and decide how your API docs measure up.
 The checklist can be a way to investigate, analyze, and interrogate your documentation from another perspective and discover ways to improve it.

 {% include minitoc.html %}